-- 8. Securely tighten the center screw. - 9.
-Securely tighten the outer screw to a torque setting of 60 inch/lbs. - 10.
-Repeat Steps 2 through 9 for the opposite caster.
+- 8. Securely tighten the center screw.

+- 9. Securely tighten the outer screw.

+- 10. Repeat Steps 2 through 9 for the opposite caster.

 Note: The caster end caps on each side of the chair are mirror images.
 One is marked with an "R" and one with an "L".
 Once one side is squared, simply adjust the other side to be the mirror image, and it too will be square.